longkunxuluke/longkunxuluke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## About *(Updated: 02-Oct-2024)*
+## About Me *(Updated: 24-Oct-2024)*

 My name is Longkun Xu, people also call me Luke.

 I earned my PhD in _computational chemistry_ at the _Australian National University_ in 2022,
 under the supervision of _Prof.
 Michelle Coote_.
 After that I joined _Samsung Research China-Beijing (SRC-B)_ and worked as an research engineer.
 In July 2024 I joined _Dongyangguang (HEC) New Energy Research Institute_ as a senior researcher.
-My research interests focus on method development of computational chemistry and computational materials, AI for Science and Science for AI, HPC and quantum computing, and their applications in many industrial scenarios including battery, display, semiconductor, capacitor, aluminum foil, fluorine chemicals, and BMS algorithms.
-I have published 10+ papers in journals including _JACS, Nature Communication, JCTC, JPCL, JPCC, JPCA_.
+My current research projects involves image enhancement and segmentation of battery materials, conditional molecule generation, lifetime prediction of capacitors, deep learning based catalyst simulation and optimization.
+I have published 10+ papers in journals including _JACS, Nature
+Communication, JCTC, JPCL, JPCC, JPCA_.
 My research was highlighted in _AI for Science Global Outlook 2023 Edition, EurekAlert!, PHYS.ORG, Chemistry in Australia_.
 I server as a reviewer for AI conferences _ICML(2023, 2024), NeurIPS(2022, 2023)_ and chemical journals including _JCTC_ and _JPCA_.